Komrod/web-servo/README.md

 - Chainable functions

 ## TODO
-- Tutorial how to create an HTTPS server
 - remove cache from require, optional
 - Rename the example dir for custom error page
 - Chainable function to exit on error